 For some, an expensive birthstone such as diamond, sapphire or ruby might be beyond their budget.
 Or they just might not be willing to spend that much money on a rock.

-In these cases, you could look to have a synthetic option.
+In these cases, a synthetic option is an excellent choice.
 Lab-created gemstones are much cheaper than their natural counterparts and are not fake.
 They are the actual thing, with the sole exception being that they were created in a lab by a human.

 The other option would be to go for a simulant.
 These are stones that look like the real thing but are very different in terms of chemical and physical properties.
 For example, moissanite or cubic zirconia (CZ) are often used in place of diamonds.
-While moissanite is a really great option, we don’t really recommend CZ for engagement rings (read more about why here CZ article).
+While moissanite is a really great option, we don’t really recommend CZ for engagement rings.

 Your best option in this case is to use the stone as small accents.
 This will water down the color and it will blend in much better with the rest of your look.